Planning your Learning & Engagement visit

 A pack of practical information for visiting the palace with students including risk assessments and health and safety forms - everything you need to plan a successful visit.

-A (very) brief history of Hampton Court Palace (PDF, 172 KB)
+A (very) brief history of Hampton Court Palace (PDF)

 There's more to Hampton Court Palace then just the Tudors.
 Read this (brief) history to find out more about the Palace and it's previous residents.